 It is important to remember that the number (and quality) of external links that point to your site are an important factor in achieving good rankings.

 You need to be able to check how many websites link to your own site and what PageRank each of them

 SEO Pro's Link Checker reports all backlinks to your site and the PageRank of each linking site.
 You have the ability to check the number of backlinks for all of the pages on your site, or just the homepage.

 Competitor Analytics Tools

 While analytics tools, such as Google Analytics, are great for reporting on your own website traffic, you can't access details about your competitors.

 SEO tools such as Compete allow you to compare key traffic metrics against those of your competitors.
-Some data is free, while some is charged for.
+Some data is free, while some

 Quantcast is also recommended, as it provides useful demographic information.
 By better understanding your visitors, you can update your content to create a better experience for them.

 With both Compete and Quantcast you need to bear in mind that if your website is new or has low traffic, you may not be able to view any useful data.
 If this is the case, it may be worth checking out Alexa.

 By using the SEO tools I've outlined above, in conjunction